grs-se/DatingApp/README.md

   </h3>

 - Visual Studio Developer Environment
-- Created the ASP.NET Core WebAPI and the Angular app using the DotNet CLI and the Angular CLI
+- Creating the ASP.NET Core WebAPI and the Angular app using the DotNet CLI and the Angular CLI
-- Client side login and register functionality
+- Adding Client side login and register functionality to the Angular application
 - Angular routing and security routes
 - Automapper in ASP.NET Core
 - UI Bootstrap